caioguilherme10/estoquepecas/README.md

 ### Description
 This is a complete inventory management system developed with Electron and React, designed for small and medium businesses that need to control their product inventory, purchases, and sales.
 The system offers a modern and intuitive interface, with support for light and dark mode, and works as a cross-platform desktop application.

+This project was entirely developed on the trae.ai platform, in conjunction with the Google/Gemini-2.5-pro-exp-03-25:free model.
+The system will be implemented in a motorcycle repair shop in a town of approximately 15,000 inhabitants, with the only cost being development time, estimated at one week of work.

 ### Main Features